vercel/next.js/docs/api-reference/next/image.md

 }
 ```

-The example above will ensure the `src` property of `next/image` uses the `example.com` domain with any number of subdomains.
-E.g. `https://img1.example.com` or `https://me.avatar.example.com`.
+The example above will ensure the `src` property of `next/image` uses the `example.com` domain with any number of subdomains, e.g. `https://img1.example.com` or `https://me.avatar.example.com`.
 Any other protocol or unmatched hostname will respond with 400 Bad Request.

 Wildcard patterns can be used for both `pathname` and `hostname` and have the following syntax: